mhcrnl/ogcalc/doc/gtk-c.rst

 The bulk of the code is the same as in previous sections, and so describing what the code does will not be repeated here.
-The :c:type:`Ogcalc` class is defined in :file:`gtk/C/gobject/ogcalc.h`.
+The :c:type:`Ogcalc` class is defined in e.g. :file:`gtk/C/gobject/ogcalc.h`.
 This header declares the object and class structures and some macros common to all GObject-based objects and classes.
 The macros and internals of GObject are out of the scope of this document, but suffice it to say that this boilerplate is required, and is identical for all GObject classes bar the class and object names.

 The object structure (:c:type:`_Ogcalc`) has the object it derives from as the first member.
-This is very important, since it allows casting between types in the inheritance hierarchy, since all of the object structures start at an offset of 0 from the start address of the object.
+This is very important, since it allows casting between types in the inheritance hierarchy, since all of the object structures start at an offset of 0 from the start address of the object [note this isn't strictly true, since the C standard doesn't require such alignment, but it's true for most implementations].
 The other members may be in any order.
-In this case it contains the Glade XML interface object and the widgets required to be manipulated after object and interface construction.
+These are the widgets required to be manipulated after object and interface construction.
+This is also the same for the Glade and :c:type:`GtkBuilder` versions except for the addition of the XML interface as a class member.
 The class structure (:c:type:`_OgcalcClass`) is identical to that of the derived class (GtkWindowClass).
 For more complex classes, this might contain virtual function pointers.
 It has many similarities to a C++ vtable.
 Finally, the header defines the public member functions of the class.